 ITT - Invitation to Tender

 D-U-N-S - Data Universal numbering System

 TUPE - Transfer and undertaking of employees

 OJEU - Official Journal of the European Union

 MEAT - Most Economically Advantageous Tender

-By following our contract review meeting tips, hopefully your contract review meetings will run more smoothly.
-Naomi Clews Consultancy are professional procurement consultancy experts who provide B2B services for organisations looking for procurement support and help with competitive tender processes and procedures.
-Visit our website to find out more www.naomiclewsconsultancy.com
+By following our contract review meeting tips, your contract review meeting should run more smoothly.
+Naomi Clews® is a qualified procurement expert and freelance bid writer.
+Naomi provides B2B services for organisations looking for procurement support and help with tender writing.
+Visit the website to read more procurement and bid writing tips www.naomiclewsconsultancy.com/blog

 By Naomi Clews